 So, here are some areas where you should supply your own equipment:-

-5. Your office – do as much of your work from home as you can using your own equipment rather than that of the client
+Do as much of your work from home as you can using your own equipment rather than that of the client.

 Provision of equipment is not an overriding factor towards IR35 and you could still be outside IR35 even if you used all of the company’s equipment.
 However, it is all about differentiating your working practices from those of an employee of the company.
 The more you do that the more you are likely to be outside IR35.